Polaris expedition

 The Polaris expedition of 1871–1873 was one of the first serious attempts to reach the North Pole after that of British naval officer Sir Edward Parry, who reached 82° 45′ N in 1827.
 Funded by the U.S. government, the expedition's notable achievement was reaching 82° 29′ N by ship, a record at the time.

-The expedition was commanded by the experienced and self-taught Arctic explorer Charles Francis Hall, who had previously lived among the Inuit in the Arctic region during his obsessive quest to determine the fate of Franklin's lost expedition of 1845.
-Hall possessed the necessary survival skills, but lacked an academic background and had no experience leading men and commanding a ship.
+The expedition was commanded by the experienced and self-taught Arctic explorer Charles Francis Hall, who had previously lived among the Inuit in the Arctic region during previous attempts to determine the fate of Franklin's lost expedition of 1845.
+Hall possessed the necessary survival skills, but lacked an academic background and had no experience leading men or commanding a ship.
 He had managed to secure the position of expedition commander based on his authority on the subject of the Arctic.